-Bone and Joint Problems: A number of different musculoskeletal problems have been reported in Samoyeds.
+Bone and Joint Problems: Several different musculoskeletal problems have been reported in Samoyeds.
 While it may seem overwhelming, each condition can be diagnosed and treated to prevent undue pain and suffering.

-Infections: Samoyed is susceptible to bacterial and viral infections the same ones that all dogs can get such as parvo, rabies, and distemper.
+Infections: Samoyed is susceptible to bacterial and viral infections that all dogs can get, such as parvo, rabies, and distemper.

 Best food for Samoyed dog

-Depending on the size of your dog as an adult you are going to want to feed them a formula that will cater to their unique digestive needs through the various phases of their life.
+Depending on your dog’s size as an adult, you are going to want to feed them a formula that will cater to their unique digestive needs through the various phases of their life.
 Many dog food companies have breed-specific formulas for small, medium, large and giant breeds.
 The Samoyed is a medium l breed and has a lifespan of 12 to 14 years.

 - Samoyed pups between eight and twelve weeks old need four meals in a day.

 - Feed Samoyed pups three to 6 months old 3 meals in a day.

 - Feed puppies 6 months to 1 year two times every twenty-four hours.